Parsl/dnpc/README.md

 Users are free to structure their database schema as they please.
 There are three different kinds of structure that have been used with dnpcsql so far:

-* span / event / subspan - one table represents all spans, regardless of type;
+* span / event / subspan / facet - one table represents all spans, regardless
-another represents events in those spans; and a third represents subspan/superspan relationships.
+of type; another represents events in those spans; and two more represent subspan/superspan and facet relationships.
 This is span/event type unaware.

 * Type-aware tables - eg. parsl monitoring.db, with a table for tasks, another table for tries, etc. Different columns in the database represent timestamps